privacyidea/privacyidea/doc/firststeps/index.rst

 First Steps
 ===========

-You installed privacyIDEA successfully according to :ref:`installation` and created an administrator using the command ``pi-manage admin`` as e.g. described in :ref:`install_ubuntu`.
+You installed privacyIDEA successfully according to :ref:`installation`.

 These first steps will guide you through the tasks of logging in to the management web UI, attaching your first users and enrolling the first token.